Artificial Intelligence: How to Harness It to Improve Insurance Compliance

 AI researchers have begun to train programs to do our jobs for us, focusing on the more systematic and mundane tasks such as automated certificate of insurance tracking using optical character recognition.
 This doesn’t mean we’re all going to lose our jobs to Artificially Intelligent machines in the insurance industry.
 AI gives us the possibility to use machines to perform time-consuming and strenuous tasks, allowing for more efficiency in the workplace, and giving humans a chance to focus their hard work in areas AI can’t.

 Recently, LawGeex conducted a study on using AI to review legal contracts.
 They found lawyers had an average accuracy rate of 85%, compared to the AI’s near-perfect score of 94%.
 Even more impressive is the speed; lawyers took an average of 92 minutes to finish, versus the 26 seconds (yes, seconds!) it took the AI!

-AI proved to be more accurate and efficient than human lawyers when approving everyday contracts.
+AI proved to be more accurate and efficient than human lawyers when approving everyday contracts because of their use of Optical Character Recognition (OCR).
 Although the accuracy could be comparable at times, the speed varies in an impossible way for humans to reach.

 A recent article by Exari explains AI is “automating certain repetitive tasks and enhancing human capabilities.”
-This is being done by utilizing the technology to streamline basic monotonous tasks.
+This is being done by utilizing OCR to streamline basic monotonous tasks.